filpatterson/DSL_laboratory_works/4_regular_expressions/task.md

 2. Below you will find 3 complex regular expressions per each variant.
 Take a variant depending on your number in the list of students and do the following:

     a.
 Write a code that will generate valid combinations of symbols conform given regular expressions (examples will be shown).
+Be careful that idea is to interpret the given regular expressions dinamycally, not to hardcode the way it will generate valid strings.
+You give a set of regexes as input and get valid word as an output

     b.
 In case you have an example, where symbol may be written undefined number of times, take a limit of 5 times (to evade generation of extremely long combinations);